Group Company Structure: Types, Formation, Advantages and More

 3. Difficult to Raise Capital

 Another disadvantage of group company structure is that it can be difficult to Raise capital.
-It is because investors may be reluctant to invest in a company that is not publicly traded.
+This is because investors may be reluctant to invest in a company that is not publicly traded.

 4. Complicated Finances